mixo-marcus/DJXML/readme.md

 # DJXML

-DJXML is an open format to import/export between DJ Software.
+DJXML is an open format to import & export between DJ Software.

 You own your DJ Library.
-Let's keep it that way!
+Let's keep it that way.

 ## Contribute

-We are looking for contributors to help:
+We're looking for contributors to help:
-- Contact DJ Software manufacturers to support the project
+- Spread the word
-- Define the Track criteria for DJXML
+- Define the metadata
-- Test the XML/XSD format
+- Test the XML and XSD

-Thank you in advance for your help :-)
+- Build libraries

 ## More Info

 Project Website: [www.djxml.com](http://www.djxml.com)

-Supported by (so far!): [www.mixo.dj](http://www.mixo.dj)

 ## DJXML v1.0.1
 ```